 1977 – 1982 BA in Fine Arts, University of Athens – School of Fine Arts.

-Specialization in Stone conservation in Rome at the Istituto Centrale per il Restauro 1986.
+Degree in Conservation from the Istituto Centrale per il Restauro in Rome (Italy, 1980)

 Degree in “Cultural Heritage Conservation”, University of Paris I-Sorbonne (France, 1995)

 Internship at the Fogg Art Museum, Harvard University (USA, 1981/82)

 Nella Poggi, conservator of work on paper has operated her Paper Conservation Studio in Verona, Milan and now in Bergamo, Italy, since 2007.
 She holds a B.A. in Conservation and Certification of Advanced Studies from the post-secondary program in Art Conservation at the ENAIP Lombardia Foundation, Italy.

 Prior employment includes position as Associate conservator of Paper in the private practice of Lisa Forman at the Hudson Conservation Studio, Los Angeles, Assistant Conservator of Paper with the Balboa Art Conservation Center, San Diego, Mellow Fellow in Paper Conservation with the Balboa Art Conservation Center (San Diego), Summer Internship in Paper Conservation with the Getty Research Institute (Los Angeles), Spring Internship in Paper Conservation with the Museum of Modern Art (New York).

 Nella Poggi since 2007 is cooperating with several museums and public institutes between South Korea and Italy with the intent to promote cultural exchange programs between Korean Paper Craftmanship tradition and Paper Conservators.